FlavioCostaeSilva/testeWebDev/readme.md

-# TesteWebDev - Flávio Costa e Silva
+# TesteWebDev - by Flávio Costa e Silva
-## Requisitos
+## Requisites
 1. PHP 7.0
 2. Composer

-## Instalação
+## Setup
-1. Clone o projeto
+1. Clone the project
-2. Rode o comando composer install dentro da pasta do projeto
+2. Run command "composer install" on project path

-## Configurando
+## Setting up
-1. Verifique a presença do banco de dados (database.sqlite) em /storage/
+1. Check presence of database file (database.sqlite) in path /storage/
-2. Execute o programa através da linha de comando:
+2. Run the application with command line below:
 * php artisan serve
-3. Acesse pelo navegador com o endereço e porta informado pelo comando anterior
+3. Access via browser with address and port provided by last command
-4. Ligue a queue com o comando:
+4. Turn on queue with command:
 * php artisan queue:listen database

-Agora basta inserir um arquivo .xlsx com os produtos, como no modelo passado!
+Now insert a .xlsx file with products on same model provided!

-## Funções
+## Functions
-* Upload de arquivo .XLSX e pós processamento por fila, realizando criação e edição dos produtos.
+* Uploads .xslx files and makes post processing by queue, making creation and edition of products.
-* Edição dos produtos inserido atráves do botão Editar.
+* Edits inserted product by clicking on "Edit" button.
-* Exclusão de produto pelo botão excluir.
+* Excludes inserted product by clicking on "Delete" button.
-* DICA: Você também pode editar seus produtos diretamente no arquivo .xlsx, mantendo o campo LM igual, o processamento irá editar o produto exitente para você!
+* PLUS: You can edit your products direct on .xlsx file, keeping lm attribute equals on actual product recorded.